alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 incredibly intricate questions.
 However, I personally believe that improvisation, when added to the mix, results in even grander wonders.
-Indeed, it implies one major key difference: the text has not yet been written, and as such "truth\", even in its weakest definitions, appears frail, unstable, undetermined.
+Indeed, it implies one major key difference: the text has not yet been written, and as such "truth", even in its weakest definitions, appears frail, unstable, undetermined.
 There is a fundamental lack of, well, fundamentals, no baseline guiding the performance from start to end.
 Improvisers decide what the story will be as they go.
 And although they